 Skill Level: Beginner

 1. Cut out the shapes.
 This can be accomplished with our deep etch dies or with the SVG files above and scissors or electronic cutting machine.
 If cutting by hand, try our favorite freezer paper method for pattern transfers!

 2. Roll those roses!
-Take the end of the spiral and wrap around itself, securing with hot glue as you go.
+Take the end of the spiral (which is found on the outside of the rose) and wrap around itself, securing with hot glue as you go.
 Change the look by adjusting the rolling tension.
 A tight roll will make a small flower.
 A loose roll will make a larger flower.

 Small and Large Roses - Use half of the Rolled Rose template to make a small bud or add two rolled flowers together to make an extra large rose.

 Rolled Rose with Centers - Another way to change the shape of the flower is to add in poms and stamens to the center.
 Instead of wrapping the rose around itself, wrap it around a pom instead.